typedb/typedb/docs/pages/documentation/1-the-fundamentals/grakn-architecture.md

 ## Grakn

 Grakn builds upon several major industry-standard technologies such as Apache Tinkerpop, Apache Cassandra, Apache Spark and others.
-At its core lies a knowledge database that implements the [Apache Tinkerpop](https://tinkerpop.apache.org) APIs, making Grakn agnostic about graph data storage.
+At its core lies a knowledge database that implements the [Apache Tinkerpop](https://tinkerpop.apache.org) APIs, making Grakn agnostic about data storage.
 Grakn’s own algorithms are scalable and capable of handling big data problems.
 Scalability of the system as a whole is conditioned upon the performance characteristics of the underlying database selected.

 Knowledge management in the GRAKN.AI follows the [knowledge representation model](../the-fundamentals/grakn-knowledge-model.html).
 The model is logically formalized to guarantee consistency of the data as well as soundness and completeness of the reasoning procedure.
 The model is defined in Java as a set of interfaces implemented on top of the Tinkerpop API.
-The knowledge model serves as a foundation for the knowledge-oriented language Graql, which incorporates querying, reasoning, data migration and graph analytics.
+The knowledge model serves as a foundation for the knowledge-oriented language Graql, which incorporates querying, reasoning, data migration and analytics.

 ## Graql